effektif/user-docs/docs/integration/connectors.rst

    GET /?token=OG40Zi1SbTNWLVh6MHItSWdldy1MMWZL HTTP/1.1
    Host: example.org

-.. warning:: HTTP does not encrypt query string parameters, which typically appear in log files, so only use query string token authentication for testing a connector on a trusted network with the on-premise edition of Signavio Workflow, and switch to a header field token for production use.
+.. warning:: HTTP does not encrypt query string parameters, which typically appear in log files, so only use query string token authentication for testing a connector on a trusted network with the on-premise edition of Workflow Accelerator, and switch to a header field token for production use.

 Connector examples
 ------------------